How Do Short Films Make Money? (Tips & Tricks)

 By giving these directors total creative freedom (as far as I can tell) to write and tell their own original stories without needing to promote BMW directly, they let the narrative take the front seat and left the hard selling to the car salesman back on the lot.

-Another great example is making content for camera producers when they need to launch a new camera.
-Of course, you still need to be a big enough name, e.g., on YouTube, but it is possible even though you’re not a Hollywood producer.
+Another great example is creating content for camera producers when they launch a new camera.
+Of course, you still need to be a big enough name, e.g., on YouTube, but it is possible even if you’re not a Hollywood producer.

 Or the short film “Kepler 138,” directed by Jacob Schwarz, shot on the Panasonic Lumix S1H as part of their launch campaign:

-There are a few different approaches to getting these opportunities, some of which we’ll explore later.
-For now, let’s explore the other options to make money with your short films.
+There are several different approaches to getting these opportunities, some of which we’ll explore later.
+For now, let’s explore the other options for making money with your short films.

 Online Monetization Through Video-On-Demand

 One of the last ways to monetize your short film online is through a video-on-demand, or VOD, service.
-VOD services are sometimes referred to as streaming services, the only caveat being VOD usually refers to video titles you buy or rent from a distributor like Amazon or iTunes.
+VOD services are sometimes referred to as streaming services.
+The only caveat is that VOD usually refers to video titles you buy or rent from a distributor like Amazon or iTunes.

 However, one of these services provides online monetization for filmmakers with short films through their VOD service, a service known as Amazon Video Direct.

-Amazon Video Direct allows you to upload your short films directly to Amazon and monetize them by earning royalties based on hours streamed, shared revenue for direct rentals and purchases, or shared revenue based on ad impressions like the model above.
+Amazon Video Direct allows you to upload your short films directly to Amazon and monetize them by earning royalties based on hours streamed, sharing revenue for direct rentals and purchases, or sharing revenue based on ad impressions, like the model above.

 What about licensing to other streaming services?

-Currently, Amazon Video Direct (Amazon Prime) is the only streaming service that licenses short films, but a few companies here and there will still license your shorts.
+Currently, Amazon Video Direct (Amazon Prime) is the only streaming service that licenses short films, but a few companies will still license your shorts.

 ShortsTV is probably the most well-known company that buys and licenses short films from filmmakers worldwide, plays them on their cable network channel (in addition to streaming them online), and is willing to pay a couple of hundred dollars ($300-$500) per short.